jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 <img src="/assets/haversine.png" alt="Latitude & Longitude Diagram" class="banner"/>

 I'm always facing the problem of calculating the distance between two points over the surface of the Earth.
-So let's dive into the various ways you can do that.
+So let's dive into the haversine and see what we can do to speed it up, and even examine the life-altering philosophy of such endeavors.

 <!--more-->

-## The one you probably already know, Haversine
+## The one you know, good old haversine

 Haversine is a pretty solid way to calculate distances.
 Although it assumes the earth is a sphere, it sacrifices very little and reaches a good level of speed.
 Despite it being the more performant among the top distance algorithms, the haversine still involves 7 computationally expensive trigonometric functions (4 Sin, 2 Cos, 1 Atan), Pows and two square roots and looks like this: